Girl Stroke Boy: Reception

 Producer Ned Sherrin said the film previewed well but received poor reviews and minimal box office.
 However he says the film's costs were recovered through a television sale.
 Peter Straker said the film had a long run in cinemas and was released on a double bill with School for Virgins.

 The Monthly Film Bulletin wrote: "Although this odd film – based on a short-running play – is set almost entirely in the (literally) stifling atmosphere of a snowbound country retreat, Bob Kellett's inventive yet discreet direction does at least eliminate a surprising amount of staginess.
 But despite some engagingly batty dialogue, the script flogs its two jokes very nearly to death; and whereas the relentlessly climbing temperature just about retains its lunatic appeal until the end, the altercations over the epicene youth (white in the play, black in the film) have no real progression and quickly pall.
 The film's one constant pleasure is in the expertly polished performances of Joan Greenwood and Michael Hordern as yet another set of respectable, contented and fearfully maladjusted parents.
 Their fumbling attempts at diplomatic curiosity ("Jo is rather an unusual name for a young person of your sex") are often quite irresistible."

 Variety called it "a light, would-be sophisticated comedy" where "Young and old alike could find its single uni-sex joke tedious and sometimes unpleasant...
 The film, despite added exteriors, is stagy in the extreme."

 The Evening Standard said "it might have been called "Guess What's Coming to Dinner?"... a more tedious, ill-made, appallingly-acted and directed piece of mindlessness it would be difficult to discover in a decade of filmgoing."

 Peter Straker claimed "the reviewers were just trying to make it into a vast racial transvestite mountain.
 It would have been alright if they had just stuck to the movie's failings as a comedy.
 And there were many, which I think was the fault of the director."

+Filmink argued "the movie has one joke – the parents can’t figure it out – which is dragged out far, far too long and the script badly needs another complication, but Girl Stroke Boy is remarkably progressive in its depiction of sexuality...the gay couple are shown in a very positive light as having a clearly loving and supportive relationship."